 For example, if you suffer from social phobia and want to overcome your fear of being around other people, then you can use in vivo exposure and mindfulness together by going into a crowded area such as a busy supermarket to help you more easily conquer your fear of being around other people.

-Add in some DBT skills to this equation, such as radical acceptance and improving the moment, and you have then increased your chances of successfully coping with your anxiety tenfold.
+Add in some dialectical behavior therapy skills to this equation, such as radical acceptance and improving the moment, and you have then increased your chances of successfully coping with your anxiety tenfold.

-Regardless of which phobia you suffer from, as long as the main emotion you’re trying to minimize is anxiety, then you will be able to advantageously use exposure therapy, mindfulness meditation, and DBT skills together in some way.
+Regardless of what your emotional problems are, as long as the main emotion you’re trying to minimize is anxiety, then you will indeed be able to advantageously use exposure therapy, mindfulness meditation, and dialectical behavior therapy together in some way.
 It is the amalgamation of each constituent technique used together which will allow you to handle situations you never thought you could handle before.

 What was once paralytic anxiety will be nothing more than a miniscule annoyance.
 This can and will happen for you insofar as you become adept at using these three techniques in your life.